khan4019/tree-grid-directive/README.md

     </abg-tree>

-**col_defs:** is an array of objects that allows you to customized column header. if displayName is not provided, field is used as display Name.
+**col_defs:** is an array of objects that allows you to customized column header. if displayName is not provided, field (object property) is used as display Name.

      $scope.col_defs = [
       { field: "Description"},